pdp10/sbpipe/docs/source/user_manual.md

 #### Install LaTeX
-If you decide to install SBpipe dependencies using Miniconda or Anaconda 64bit, you can skip this section.
 Users are recommended to install LaTeX/texlive using the package manager of their GNU/Linux distribution.
 On GNU/Linux Ubuntu machines the following package is required: